guccialex/orthogonal_rotation/README.md

 Or rotated with 140 as the center with the value 0.125

-it rotates the array so the diagonals become the x and y axis lines of the axis clockwise of them
+it rotates the array so the diagonals become the x and y axis lines of the axis clockwise of them (the list of points 100, 110, 120 that used to go through the top left to bottom right diagonal now go left to right)

 > 104  105  106  107  108  117  126  135  144 <br/>
 > 103  113  114  115  116  125  134  143  153 <br/>